JungHaeYong/On-Formation/README.md

   2. **NonCommercial (NC):** Commercial use, sale, or unauthorized training for AI datasets is strictly prohibited.
   3. **NoDerivatives (ND):** The original text and equations may not be arbitrarily processed, modified, or transformed into derivative works for re-emission.

+#### 2. Acknowledgments
+"Special thanks to Gem (AI Assistant) for structuring and formatting support of this work."

 ### Korean

 #### 1. Legal Copyright & Open License